-Many researchers agree both genetic and environmental; factors combined can be the culprit.
-This makes each autistic child have unique symptoms causing it more difficult to pinpoint the exact causation of autism.
+Many researchers agree that genetic and environmental factors combined can be the culprit.
+This makes each autistic child have unique symptoms, making it more difficult to pinpoint the exact cause of autism.

-My main focus in this article will be how diet/nutrition and microbiota and gut health can lead to autism in children.
+My main focus in this article will be how diet/nutrition, microbiota, and gut health can lead to autism in children.

-All that said there is hope for improving and having a better quality of life for these children.
-As there is some evidence that a healthy gut microbiome is the answer.
+That said, there is hope for these children to improve and have a better quality of life.
+Some evidence suggests that a healthy gut microbiome is the answer.

 How does the gut microbiome affect Autism?